cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

      - 3:3
      - Config
      - RW
-     - reset command bitfield
+     - set this bitfield to reset the timer, even when the timer is active for PWM generation.
    * - UPDATE
      - 2:2
      - Config
      - RW
-     - update command bitfield
+     - set this bitfield to set this bitfield to update or re-initialize the timer when the timer is stopped
    * - STOP
      - 1:1
      - Config
      - RW
-     - Stop command field
+     - set this bitfield to stop/pause/halt the timer and its sub modules operations
    * - START
      - 0:0
      - Config
      - RW
-     - Start command field
-..
+     - set this bitfield to Start the timer operation to generate PWM output ..

 **REG_TIM2_CFG** offset=0x084